calebleungg/bank-tech-test/README.md

 Two paths I thought could be taken with storing the balance values.

-If we assume an app required persistence, a benefit of having a field on a table model is immediate accessibility.
+If we assumed an app required persistence, a benefit of having a static field on a table model is immediate accessibility and the performance issues it avoids.
 The downsides would be the manual requirement of updating the balance where necessary.
 This could cause maintainability or even inaccuracy issues.

 For the exercise, this requirement did not exist, so a simple instance variable on a class seemed adequate.
 In a real-world application, to me I believe it worthwhile to endeavour a way to have the balance derived.
 A static value doesn't feel right.